 It is difficult to tell how common runes were for people from lower social classes.
 However, archaeologists have seen some changes within the inscriptions after the year 1000 AD.
-The findings from this period indicate that it was not only professionals who was writing: So-called exercise sticks that were found shows two text lines – one line written by a professional with straight letters and one with crooked letters – most likely a student.
-This shows that writing courses also were common in the 11th century.
+The findings from this period indicate that it was not only professionals who were writing: So-called exercise sticks show two text lines – one written by a professional with straight letters and one with crooked letters, most likely a student.
+This shows that writing courses were common.

 Rune sticks were also used to deliver everyday messages and notes.
-Even cheeky messages were transmitted.
+Even naughty messages were carved into wood.
 Several findings from Bergen and Oslo confirm that sex was a popular theme: Ek kann gilja (I can seduce, sleep with girls) and Smiðr sarð Vigdísi (The blacksmith slept with Vigdis).

 In the 11th century, Christianity and the Latin alphabet arrived in Norway, but it would take a few hundred years before people started using the new alphabet.
-The main reason was their tools: The advantage of the runic alphabet was that writing tools were cheap and easily available.
+The main reason was the writing tools: The advantage of the runic alphabet was they were cheap and easily available.
 If you had a knife and a piece of wood or bone, you could start writing.
-The Latin alphabet, however, had a form that was difficult to carve into the hard material and it was best suited on parchment.
-This was both expensive and impractical for the poor Norwegian farmers.
+The Latin alphabet, however, had a form that was difficult to carve into hard materials and it was best suited on parchment.
+This was both expensive and impractical for poor Norwegian farmers.